Study Abroad Program Overview

 You will be issued a “swipe” card credited with a food allowance to cover approximately ten light meals per week.
 Meals are available Monday through Friday and on Sunday.
-Formal dinners will be held several times, reflecting old college tradition.
+There will be three formal dinners, including drinks receptions, reflecting old college tradition.
 Summer program lecturers and Cambridge student assistants will attend the dinner.
 Dress is semiformal at the dinner; jeans or sneakers are not allowed, but suits are not required for men.

 More Information on Housing

 Participating in extracurricular cultural and social activities while on UCEAP is an excellent way to meet people and integrate more fully into the community.
 Join clubs, sports, music/theater/arts groups; attend lectures and receptions held in academic and community circles, and get the most out of your time abroad.
 It is sometimes difficult for UCEAP summer students to find and participate in activities, but it can be done.
 You do not live with, or attend class with, British students.
 You will receive information after arrival on options available, but you also need to make an effort to locate other options and participate in as many activities as possible.
 Interaction in the community is the only way to get to know British people, and UCEAP students who have joined clubs, played sports, attended religious services, and participated in local events have tremendously increased their enjoyment of the program

 Program assistants who are British students organize daily activities from sports and cultural outings to picnics and barbecues.
 Optional side trips are accompanied by staff.
 Notice of these trips is posted during the program, and you must sign up by a deadline and pay directly for them.
 Past UCEAP participants praised these trips and suggest budgeting around $200 to take full advantage of all offerings.